-with respect to the Hausdorff distance. \end{cor} \begin{cor} Under the setting of Theorem \ref{thm:AlgUniConvex}, if it is known that the least and the greatest double zone diagrams coincide, then $m=M$ and they both coincide with the unique zone diagram.
+\end{cor} \begin{cor} Under the setting of Theorem \bref{thm:AlgUniConvex}, if it is known that the least and the greatest double zone diagrams coincide, then $m=M$ and they both coincide with the unique zone diagram.
 In particular this is true when $(X,d)$ is a finite dimensional Euclidean space. \end{cor}

-The proof of the above mentioned theorems and corollaries is quite long and technical and it can be found in Section ~\ref{sec:proofs}.
-The proof of Corollary ~\ref{cor:CompactLimit} actually follows from a quite general argument not related to zone diagrams.
-As already mentioned, the proof given in \cite{AMTn} for the 2D Euclidean case of point sites is far from being immediate and it contains certain useful ideas which can be modified to the setting considered here.
-In particular, this is true for \cite[Lemma 3.1, Lemma ~5.1]{AMTn}.
+The proof of the above-mentioned theorems and corollaries is quite long and technical and it can be found in Section \bref{sec:proofs} below.
+The proof of Corollary \bref{cor:CompactLimit} follows from a quite general argument not related to zone diagrams.
+As already mentioned, the proof given in \cite{AMTn} for the 2D Euclidean case of point sites is far from being obvious and it contains certain useful ideas which can be modified to the setting considered here.
+In particular, this is true for \cite[Lemma 3.1, Lemma 5.1]{AMTn}.
 However, the generalization of some of the arguments given there to the setting of this paper is definitely not immediate and one has to pay attention to certain subtle points, among them the verification of the equality